Tooth extraction is the removal of a damaged or unrestorable tooth.

 We believe everyone deserves excellent dental care, and that it should be affordable.

-Before your tooth extraction
+Before your extraction

 To prepare for your tooth extraction, your dentist will review your medical history and ask about all medications you take before the procedure.